 Having a sound financial plan that reaps benefits in the long run is essential for every household.
 Generally, financial planning includes two broad aspects – wealth creation and wealth preservation.
-Most people spend their lives engrossed in the continuous process of wealth creation and tend to ignore the importance of preserving that wealth.
-However, to achieve financial goals, it is essential to find a financially healthy balance between the two and know when to focus on each.
+Most people spend their lives engrossed in the continuous process of wealth accumulation and tend to ignore the importance of preserving that wealth.
+However, to achieve financial goals, it is essential to find a financially healthy balance between the two and know when and how to focus on each.
 Let’s see how the balance between the two can be achieved and maintained.

 What is Wealth Creation?

 Simply put, wealth creation is the steady accumulation of income and assets over a period of time.
-Even though most people are constantly in the pursuit of increasing wealth, they may not know how to do it properly.
+Even though most people are constantly in the pursuit of growing wealth, they may not know how to do it properly.

 Process of Wealth Creation in 4 simple steps

 1. Fixing goals

 The first step in successful financial planning is setting clear goals.
 Goals differ individually but can be classified as short-term, mid-term, and long-term.
 Generally speaking, goals can include paying bills on time, funding a child’s education, securing health, saving for retirement, etc. It is important to prioritize your goals and devise a wealth accumulation strategy around them.